Chartreux Cat Temperament & Personality

 The Chartreux is known for being a moderate-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 7-16 lbs and lifespan of 12-15 yrs, the Chartreux requires thoughtful care tailored to their specific breed characteristics.
+At 7-16 lbs and 12-15 yrs of typical lifespan, the Chartreux brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 What makes the Chartreux remarkable among medium cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Household Integration